How to start an online business in Malaysia

 Digital marketing 101

 Pay-per-click advertising costs can add up quickly without careful management.
-Online business expert Shahemen Farid has seen failed campaigns burn through thousands of dollars without a single sale.
+Online business expert Shahemen Farid has seen failed campaigns burn through thousands of ringgit without a single sale.

 More than a third of accountants and bookkeepers in the study say digital marketing is a major challenge for online startups.
-Here's how to approach it strategically.
+Here is how to approach it strategically.

 The unsatisfying secret to digital marketing

 Every business needs its own marketing approach.
-You'll need to experiment across multiple channels to find what resonates with your audience:
+You will need to experiment across multiple channels to find what resonates with your audience:

 Some tactics will work better than others for your specific business.
 "You have to experiment.
 But you can do that without spending a fortune," says Ben Charlton of Air8 Digital.